arnavtumbde/python-chatbot-streamlit-groq/README.md

 ### **Groq Chat App 🧠💬**

-A lightweight AI-powered chatbot built with Streamlit, LangChain, and Groq API.
-This application enables real-time conversations using powerful LLMs like Llama-3.3-70B-Versatile and Mixtral-8x7b-32768, with adjustable memory length for better contextual continuity.
+A lightweight AI-powered chatbot built with **Streamlit, LangChain, and Groq API**.
+This application enables real-time conversations using powerful LLMs like** Llama-3.3-70B-Versatile** and **Mixtral-8x7b-32768**, with **adjustable memory length for better contextual continuity**.
 Users can customize how many past interactions the chatbot remembers, improving conversational flow.

 ## **🚀 Features**
 ✔️ **Real-Time AI Conversations** – Interact with state-of-the-art LLMs via the Groq API.